Psychology and Sociology

 The Psychology A Level course is designed to be a stand-alone qualification and will be examined at the end of the two-year course.
 Our assessment in A-level Psychology includes questions that allow students to demonstrate their ability to draw together their skills, knowledge and understanding from across the full course of study.
 For example, all papers contain extended response questions.
 An ‘extended response’ is evidence of sufficient length generated to allow students to demonstrate their ability to construct and develop a sustained line of reasoning which is coherent, relevant, substantiated and logically structured.

-Impact – What are the outcomes from Psychology?
+Impact – what are the outcomes from Psychology?

 Effective questioning and partner talk in every lesson (as per the school’s expectations) will provide scope on what the students understand and what they need to revisit.
 The progress of each student is made clear through written and verbal tasks.
 Written tasks are documented in demonstration exercise books.
 Independent study is guided and monitored through ms teams.
 Patterns in class performance are tested in class essays, independent study, and end of topic assessments.
 Live marking every lesson provides students with informal and instant feedback to address misconceptions and to effectively improve performance.
 Students are also provided with mark schemes, modelled answers, thinking-out-loud modelling to address misconceptions.